 Assessing Your Wine Collection

-Before implementing any organization system, gather every bottle from throughout your home—kitchen counters, closets, basement corners, and that rack you forgot about.
+Before setting up any organization system, gather every bottle from throughout your home: kitchen counters, closets, basement corners, and that rack you forgot about.
 You can't organize what you haven't accounted for.

 Initial Sorting Categories: